 The Dutch Civil Code does not specifically regulate the amount of the commission which is payable to the agent; if no specific commission has been agreed between the principal and the agent, then the agent is entitled to a reasonable commission given the circumstances at hand.

 A commercial agency agreement can be entered into for a fixed period or for an indefinite period.
 If the commercial agency agreement has been entered into for a fixed period, termination during the course of that period can only occur if such a prior termination has been agreed to in the commercial agency contract.
 If and when a commercial agency agreement, entered into for a fixed period, continues after that fixed period (and no other arrangements are made between the principal and the agent), the agreement will be considered to have become an agreement for an indefinite period by operation of law.

 If parties have not agreed to a notice period, the Dutch Civil Code provides that this termination notice period varies from four to six months, depending on the duration of the agency agreement.
-If the principal unilaterally terminates a commercial agency agreement and the agent is a natural person (and not a legal entity), and the termination is not for urgent cause, Dutch law provides that such a termination can only be successfully done on the basis of a permit from the Dutch authorities (UWV).
+If the principal unilaterally terminates a commercial agency agreement and the agent is a natural person (and not a legal entity), and the termination is not for urgent cause, Dutch law provides that such termination can only be successfully done based on a permit from the Dutch authorities (UWV).
 Please note, that such a permit can also be required even if Dutch law is not governing the agency agreement in other respects.

-Termination of a commercial agency agreement under Dutch law can be effected immediately if there is urgent cause.
+Termination of a commercial agency agreement under Dutch law can be effected immediately if there is an urgent cause.
 However, if the Dutch court finds that there was no such urgent cause, damages could be payable by the terminating party.